From Joel’s interview for the Masters of the Courtroom series on ReelLawyers.com.

 When a nursing home resident dies as a direct result of nursing home neglect or abuse, the family may be entitled to wrongful death damages.
 In many cases, fatal nursing home injuries could have been prevented if the proper standards of care were followed.
 Recognizing when to contact an elder abuse injury lawyer can be the difference between receiving rightful compensation and obtaining nothing at all.

-If you believe that a loved one’s death is the result of nursing home neglect or abuse, do not hesitate to contact Attorney Joel Bryant and his team today for a free case evaluation.
+If you believe that a loved one’s death is the result of nursing home neglect or abuse, do not hesitate to contact Attorney Joel Bryant for a free evaluation.

 A loved one’s passing can be one of the most painful experiences in a family’s life, especially when the death could have been prevented.
 Attorney Joel Bryant will work efficiently and effectively to achieve the compensation that the family deserves, so that they may put the case to rest and grieve the loss of their loved one.
 Joel Bryant is deeply familiar with federal and state nursing home regulations and laws, and he will work to swiftly obtain rightful compensation, as well as file with the appropriate courts within a timely manner.